 Three ecosystems.
 Three collections.
 One circular loop.

-Portuguese plastic waste reborn as Portuguese heritage
+Plastic waste reborn as Portuguese heritage

 Each piece funds the cleanup of its source ecosystem